Some thoughts to be considered before serving notice yourself or acting on them if you have received one.

 ✉️ Serving a Party Wall Notice

-There are many party wall surveyors offering to serve notices at very low prices or providing free party wall notice templates for you to fill in yourself.
+There are many party wall surveyors offering to serve notices for free or providing free party wall notice templates for you to fill in yourself.

-⚠️ On these free templates, you will often find an option for the adjoining owner to appoint the provider (the surveyor offering the template) as the agreed surveyor—and you will not have received a fee quote beforehand.
+⚠️ On these free templates, you will quite often see that there is an option for the adjoining owner to appoint the provider (the surveyor offering the template) as the agreed surveyor—and you will not have received a fee quote beforehand.
+Once appointed you may be subjected to extortionate costs.

 👉 This creates a financial risk: if no fee quote is provided, the adjoining owner may appoint what you thought was “your” surveyor as their surveyor instead.
 In that situation, you may be forced to concur in their appointment as the agreed surveyor, leaving the surveyor free to charge what they wish, since they are not competing in an open market.